shrayas/leprechaun/README.rst

 compilation of use cases, the program itself is quite simple to figure out on one's own. ::

-  # Generate MD5 hashes from the included wordlist
+  # Generate MD5 hashes from the included wordlist.
-  python leprechaun.py
+  leprechaun

-  # Generate SHA1 hashes from the included wordlist
+  # Generate SHA1 hashes from the included wordlist.
-  python leprechaun.py -s
+  leprechaun -s

-  # Generate SHA1 hashes from the included wordlist, appending 2 digits to the
+  # Generate SHA1 hashes from the included wordlist, saving the output to an
-  # word before hashing
+  # SQLite DB.
-  python leprechaun.py -s -n 2
+  leprechaun -s -d

-  # Generate SHA1 hashes from your own wordlist
+  # Generate SHA1 hashes from your own wordlist.
-  python leprechaun.py -s -w YOUR_WORDLIST.txt
+  leprechaun -s -w YOUR_WORDLIST.txt

   # Generate SHA1 hashes from your own wordlist, appending 2 digits to the word
   # before hashing, and outputting to your own rainbow table file.
-  python leprechaun.py -s -n 2 -w YOUR_WORDLIST.txt -o YOUR_RAINBOW_TABLE.txt
+  leprechaun -s -n 2 -w YOUR_WORDLIST.txt -o YOUR_RAINBOW_TABLE

 *******
 License